Guavus/dynamic-spark/docs/ScalaSparkCompute-sparkcompute.md

 Use Case
 --------
-Consider a scenario wherein you want to have complete control over the Spark computation.
+Consider a scenario wherein you want to have a Spark IDE where you can write custom Spark code with complete control over the Spark library.
 For example, you may want to join the input RDD with another dataset and then select a subset of the join result using Spark SQL.
 This can be achieved by configuring the accelerator as explained in the following section.

 Properties
 ----------